ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-constrained-increase.md

 cwnd = min(cwnd_new, 1+maxFS)
 ~~~

 maxFS is the largest FlightSize value since the last time that cwnd was decreased.
 If cwnd has never been decreased, it is the maximum FlightSize value since the beginning of the data transfer.

 ## Discussion

 If the sender rate is limited for multiple RTTs, either by the sending application or by the receivin applicatiom, continuously increasing the cwnd would cause a mismatch between the cwnd and the capacity the path provides (i.e., over-estimating the capacity).
-Such unlimited increase is therefore disallowed by the first rule.
+Such unlimited cwnd increase is therefore disallowed by the first rule.

 However, in most common congestion control mechanisms, in the absence of an indication of congestion, a cwnd that has been fully utilized during an RTT grants an increase during the immediately following RTT.
 Thus, such an increase is allowed by the second rule.

 # Security Considerations

 The second rule in {{rules}} is more aggressive than the specifications in {{!RFC9438}}, {{!RFC9260}} and {{!RFC9002}}, but it follows general congestion control principles.
 It is not possible for an application or a receiver (for instance using rwnd) to provoke a cwnd increase that would exceed the congestion control behavior with an unconstrained sender.

 # IANA Considerations